When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 Performance Anxiety

 Will I do it well?
 Can I satisfy my partner?
 I'm embarrassed to be seen naked.
 Performance pressure turns sex from something enjoyable into an exam.
+Comparison with unrealistic images from pornography can also amplify the anxiety.

 Religious or Cultural Repression